Sprites¶

 You can use this method to check whether this sprite is touching any instance of another class.
 For example

-sprite is touching any clone of the target class thentouching
+selfsprite is touching any clone of the target class thentouchingwill return true.

 Showing and hiding speech bubbles¶